JehanneOS/jehanneos.github.io/_posts/2018-11-15-simplicity-awakes.markdown

 However this process had a significant but overlooked drawback: the running operating system lose its unity, its coherence.
-The operating system became a collection of variegate software, developed by a variety of teams, each with their own goals and taste and set of best practices.
+The operating system became a collection of variegate software, developed by a variety of different teams, each with their own goals and taste and set of best practices.

 ## More pieces, more cracks!